Nr18/report2junit/README.md

 ## Releases

 First you will need to update the `version` in the [`pyproject.toml`](./pyproject.toml) file.
+Next you need to merge the change to the `main` branch using a pull request.

 Then you need to create a new release.
 You can do this by creating a tag and push it to the remote:

  ```bash
  git tag v$(awk '/version/{print $NF}'  pyproject.toml | sed 's/\"//g')